-Earlier this year I took the plunge on getting Global Entry, the Customs and Border Patrol (CBP) pre-screening that allows you to skip the customs line at most major U.S. airports when returning from abroad, and also includes TSA PreCheck.
+Earlier this year I took the plunge on getting Global Entry, the Customs and Border Protection (CBP) pre-screening that allows you to skip the customs line at most major U.S. airports when returning from abroad, and also includes TSA PreCheck.
 But I wish I hadn’t.

 Why?
 Because the free service that I formerly used to skip the customs line, the CBP-approved Mobile Passport app, worked just as well—if not better, because you avoid the immense hassle of enrolling in Global Entry.